frank-zago/ch341-i2c-spi-gpio/README.rst

 See above for how SPI and GPIO exclusively share some pins.

+Only SPI mode 0 (CPOL=0, CPHA=0) appears to be supported by the ch341.

 By default, SPI is enabled and only controls chip select line 0 (CS0).
 This can be changed with the 'spi_cs' module parameter.
 This affect all devices controlled by the driver.
 A future enhancement